Swar Khan

-Swar Khan also known as Swatkhan Bahar (born c.
-1970) is a citizen of Afghanistan, who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Swar Khan, also known as Swatkhan Bahar (born c.
+1970), is a citizen of Afghanistan, who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.

 Khan was a security official for the Hamid Karzai government prior to his capture.
 His boss told reporters that his capture was due to false denunciations from a jealous rival, whose sons worked as interpreters for the Americans, and that he had tried to tell the Americans he should be set free—without success.

 Writ of habeas corpus

 Khan had a writ of habeas corpus, Swat Khan v.
-Bush, filed on his behalf in 2005.
+Bush, filed on his behalf in Maryland in 2005.

 He was represented by James Wyda and Martin Bahl, Federal Public Defenders in Maryland.

 Repatriation

-Khan was transferred to Afghanistan on Oct.
-11, 2006.
+Khan was transferred to Afghanistan on October 11, 2006.

 McClatchy interview

-On June 15, 2008 the McClatchy News Service published articles based on interviews with 66 former Guantanamo detainees.
-McClatchy reporters interviewed Khan.
+On June 15, 2008, the McClatchy News Service published articles based on interviews with 66 former Guantanamo detainees.
+Khan was one of the interviewees.